InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

 The simplest way to create a pattern is with your browser:

-1. Assure you are logged into Github & go to the [patterns web repo](https://github.com/paypal/InnerSourcePatterns)
+1. Assure you are logged into GitHub & go to the [patterns web repo](https://github.com/paypal/InnerSourcePatterns)
 2. Click on the 'Create new file' button
 3. Name the file like this example: "project-management-time-pressures.md"
 4. Use the [pattern template](https://raw.githubusercontent.com/paypal/InnerSourcePatterns/master/meta/pattern-template.md) to create your new [markdown](/meta/markdown-info.md) file with the description of your _idea_, _donut_, or _pattern_